 - Identify any limiting habits or beliefs and turn them into learning opportunities instead

-- Procrastination, pessimism, fears, over analyzing, sweating insignificant details, striving for perfection
+- Procrastination, pessimism, fear, over-analyzing, sweating insignificant details, striving for perfection

 - Challenge any weaknesses and obtain the knowledge or skills you need to overcome them

-- Enlist the help of others to stay on task if needed
+- Enlist the help of others to stay on task if required